 “There are three things you need to offer your customers: Great Service, Great Food, and a Great Atmosphere”, Kevin says, and his customers agree.

-People often return to enjoy Weekly Menu Specials and Live Music every Saturday night, but come early, he notes.
+People often return to enjoy Weekly Menu Specials and Live Music some weekend evenings, but come early, he notes.
 The place fills up quickly, so they also accept reservations in advance.
 The patio is a hotspot for impromptu parties and popular as a stop for cyclists and motorcyclists travelling through the area.